jacques-navarro/git-commands/README.md

 `git status` displays current branch, untracked files, modified files, added files

 ### diff

-`git diff` displays what has been modified but not staged
+`git diff` difference between what has been modified but not staged
-`--staged` displays the what has been staged compared to the last commit
-`<hash 1> <hash 2> [file]` display difference between two commits
+`--staged` difference between what has been staged compared to the last commit (HEAD) `HEAD` difference between working directory and last commit (HEAD) `<hash 1> <hash 2> [file]` display difference between two commits `<branch>` difference between other branch and working directory `<branch 1> <branch 2>` difference between committed changes in two branches `<branch 1>...<branch 2>` changes that occurred since branch 2 was started

 ### Working with logs